How to Stop Feeling Responsible for Others Feelings: Part 2

 What Letting Go Really Looks Like

-Letting go of emotional over-responsibility doesn’t mean you stop caring.
+Letting go of feeling responsible for others feelings doesn’t mean you stop caring.

 It means you stop carrying what was never yours in the first place.